Ofure004/wyi-landing/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Episode Matching

+The app fetches episodes from YouTube RSS and matches them with Spotify episodes by:

+- **Publish date** (primary matching strategy)
+- **Duration** (for disambiguation when multiple episodes share the same date)

+Spotify episode data is cached in memory for 1 hour to reduce API calls.

 ## Learn More